J4ck3lXploit/Active-Directory-Lab/AD-Project Walkthrough.md

 **After we've successfully installed Splunk and Sysmon on the target machine, you need to do the same thing for the AD server.**

 #### **Part 4:** Configuring Active Directory

+Before we start configuring anything, we need to make sure the Windows Server has the correct IP address, as shown in the network diagram.
+In our case, it was already set correctly, but if it wasn’t, we would have followed the same steps we used to configure the Windows target machine.

+**Configuring Server Manager**

+- Open **Server Manager** by searching for it in the Windows search bar.
+- Click **Manage** > **Add Roles and Features**.
+- Click **Next**, make sure the first option is selected, and click **Next** again.